SouthGreenPlatform/trainings/_pages/cocogeno_ictp4/S2_gigwa_flapjack_S3_taxonium.md

 ➡️ With a MAF threshold equal or greater than 1.75, we keep specific genotypes even if it occurs only in 3 individuals.

-## Hands-on with the light dataset
+## Hands-on the light thai coconut dataset
 [Gigwa v2.12 staging public](https://gigwa-dev.southgreen.fr/gigwaV2/)

 ### How was preparated this light dataset ?